briansimiyuj/doctor-appointment-app/README.md

     7. Create a `removeFile` function that will remove a file from the selected files array when the "Remove" button is clicked
     8. Create a `clearFiles` function that will clear all selected files

+  ### File Upload Hook

+  Files upload hook will be used to upload the selected files to the local storage

+    1. Retrieve the selected following:
+      a. `isUploading`, `setIsUploading` and `setShowUploadArea` from Document Tab Context
+      b. `selectedFiles` and `clearFiles` from File Selection hook
+      c. `addDocument` from Patient Details Context

+    2. Create a `handleFilesUpload` function that will be called when the "Upload" button is clicked
+      a.
+Check if there are any files selected, if not, exit the function
+      b.
+Set `isUploading` to true
+      c.
+Simulate the upload process by using `setTimeout` to delay the upload by 2 seconds
+      c.
+Convert file objects to DocumentType objects
+      d.
+Add the converted documents to the patient's documents
+      e.
+Clear the selected files
+      f.
+Set `showUploadArea` to false

+    3. Create a `canUpload` boolean state that will be used to disable the "Upload" button if there are no files selected and the upload process is not in progress

 ### Settings Context